Fellowships for Mount Holyoke Alumnae and Graduating Seniors

-Request applications from the senior administrative assistant.
+Request applications from the academic department coordinator.
 Applications are due March 15.

 Virginia Galbraith Graduate Fellowship for excellence in economics supports graduate study in economics or in another field involving a strong focus on economics, and is preferably awarded to an alumna who was an economics major or at least took some courses in economics as an undergraduate at Mount Holyoke.

-The Robert Robertson Fund for the study of health care will provide financial support for a Mount Holyoke alumna pursuing graduate studies in economics, public health, or public policy programs.
+The Robert Robertson Fund for the study of health care will provide financial support for a Mount Holyoke alumna pursuing graduate studies.
 The graduate program should have both an economics and health component.

 English Department Graduate Fellowship for graduate study in English without limitation as to place of study.
 Awarded alternate years with the Joseph Bottkol Fellowship, which assists in the purchase of books.